gtiosclub/Guess-the-Number-Tutorial/part5.md

     }
 }
 ```
 As you can see, `guessLabel` will now show "Higher! ⬆️" or "Lower! ⬇️", depending on the player's input.
+This is because we have an `IBOutlet` connection to guessLabel, so anything we do in code for guessLabel will update on the UI.
 When you run your app and play, you will see something like this:

 <p align="center"> <img src="/images/lowerhigher.png" height="320" align="center"> </p>